Application.exe has stopped working error in Windows 10 [Fix]

 - In the command line type the following command and press Enter:

 - After the procedure is finished, restart your PC.

-As we already mentioned, SFC scan is the first troubleshooting step when you want to check the system files’ integrity.
+As we already mentioned, the SFC scan is the first troubleshooting step when you want to check the system files’ integrity.
 However, if SFC fails, you can always turn to DISM.
 Deployment Image Servicing and Management is a great tool that should help you resolve issues with system files by restoring them to their original state.